HarrisonGreen/Advent-of-Code-2020/README.md

 # Advent of Code 2020

+Welcome to my solutions for Advent of Code 2020!
+Below are some of my thoughts about any days which I found particularly interesting or challenging, and also some nice animations as a reward if you make it that far.
+Enjoy!

 ## Some thoughts about the problems

 *	[Day 7](https://adventofcode.com/2020/day/7) (the one with all the bags) was the first one which I found challenging.
 I counted the shiny gold bag as being inside itself for a while, which didn't help :man_facepalming:.
 But a really fun problem.